 - Tutorials – we're in need of more tutorial content, and you can help other developers by having your tutorial featured on developer.ubuntu.com

 - Bugs – help us test and improve the site by reporting any bugs that you might find

-This is a very exciting and new territory for Ubuntu, and I’m thrilled to see all the progress we’re making in this area.
+It is a very new and exciting territory for Ubuntu, and I'm thrilled to see all the progress we're making in this area.
 This is going to be awesome.